imodeljs/frontend-sample-showcase/src/frontend-samples/emphasize-elements-sample/walkthru.md

 This sample shows how to apply four different effects:

-- Emphasize - Fade all other elements into the background
+- Emphasize - Fade all other elements into the background // NEEDSWORK: link to EMPHASIZE
-- Hide - Do not display the selected elements
+- Hide - Do not display the selected elements // NEEDSWORK: link to HIDE
-- Isolate - Do not display all other elements
+- Isolate - Do not display all other elements // NEEDSWORK: link to ISOLATE
-- Override - Change the color of the selected elements
+- Override - Change the color of the selected elements // NEEDSWORK: link to OVERRIDE

 For the sample, we first require that the elements be selected by the user and then we call methods to apply the effect to the selected elements.
 There are similar methods that can apply the same affects to elements that have not been selected by the user.